andrewtakeshi/chpc_parallel_tr/server/README.md

 - Add a visual indicator to show that the visualization is processing; currently, the traceroute finishes and it takes several seconds for the visualization to show up.
 Similarly, optimizing the visualization (i.e. replacing remove/read calls with joins, if possible) could help with this.
 - Add a way to collapse expanded nodes back into their org WITHOUT completely refreshing the visualization.
 - Stop updates on single org nodes from updating the entire visualization when "expanded".
+- Separate the d3 vis.
+Consider loading them as iframes in the tooltip.
+Also explore doing a "streaming" load of the data in a seperate "more info" page similar to the way that esNet does it.